lucasjinreal/fpn_rssd/readme.md

 *updates*:

-2019.01.09: first init project, all things will on going still I successfully trained a RBox detection model. keep an eye on our progress.
+2019.07.15: We complete the detection part combines FPN and SSD, check our codes on MANA platform: http://manaai.cn 2019.01.09: first init project, all things will on going still I successfully trained a RBox detection model. keep an eye on our progress.